 On the lighthouse door, there are special runes with Pokémon on them.
 One of them was Mewtwo, who should have only been known to certain Team Rocket members and who is unidentifiable via Pokédex.

 What's worse with this is that some of the Pokémon living in said cave were already established to hate or even be harmed by sunlight.
 If anything, Steven's attack may have been worse than what Team Rocket did.

 Well you might argue he was annoyed that the holes had a consequence in disturbing the Pokémon (there's a lot of tunnels in Granite Cave), and keep in mind there was a place up the top which let in sunlight as well, but yeah...pretty annoying.
 It's baffling how TR need (or needed, as the case may be) to be blasted sky high, especially when it makes little sense.
 Cue every time their blasting off leaves a hole in a building/mountain/etc., although on the other hand it's not impossible for nature to repair the damage eventually.

-Forget Steven's reasons for punishing Team Rocket or whatever— how about the fact that this one inconsequential filler episode is the only time Steven ever appeared in the anime?
+How about the fact that this one inconsequential filler episode is the only time Steven ever appeared in the anime?
 Steven Stone, the Champion from Ruby and Sapphire and the most powerful NPC Trainer in Emerald, is reduced to a freaking character of the day.
 Worse yet, at the climax of the Team Aqua/Team Magma plot, his role in helping stop the disaster is hijacked by Lance, a character who did not appear in ANY of the Hoenn-based Generation 3 games and has no bearing on their plots whatsoever.
-They Wasted A Perfectly Good Character barely even begins to cover it.
+They Wasted a Perfectly Good Character barely even begins to cover it.